tigerros/ruci/README.md

 # RUCI

-**Warning: This crate has basically no tests and I'm not confident in it.
-I'm publishing it in order to comfortably use it in another project of mine, I do not guarantee that it works for you.**
+**Warning: this crate basically has no tests, and I'm not confident in it.
+I'm publishing it to comfortably use it in another project of mine, I do not guarantee that it works for you.**

 <ins>R</ins>ust <ins>U</ins>niversal <ins>C</ins>hess <ins>I</ins>nterface.